-These payments do not need to be repaid to the US government, assuming providers comply with the terms and conditions.
+These distributions do not need to be repaid to the US government, assuming providers comply with the terms and conditions.

 - Filed a federal income tax return for fiscal years 2017, 2018, 2019; or be exempt from filing a return

 - Provided patient care after January 31, 2020 (Note: patient care includes health care, services and support, as provided in a medical setting, at home, or in the community)

 - Did not permanently cease providing patient care directly or indirectly

 - For individuals, reported on Form 1040 (or other tax form) gross receipts or sales from providing patient care